-Born in 1903 (with the name Mabel Busby), in Baker County, Oregon, the second of five children, Stanford's wild spirit showed itself early.
-She eloped at the age of 16, and ran straight into a life of crime, immediately landing herself in prison for cashing checks that her husband had stolen.
+Born in 1903 (with the name Mabel Busby) in Baker County, Oregon, the second of five children, Stanford’s wild spirit showed itself early.
+She eloped at the age of 16 and ran straight into a life of crime, immediately landing herself in prison for cashing checks that her husband had stolen.
 During her two-year sentence, she learned the art of bootlegging from fellow prisoners.
 After her release, she headed to Ventura to open a speakeasy.
-Once she'd saved enough money, a 21-year-old Stanford made the move to San Francisco, and immediately opened a brothel in the Tenderloin.
+Once she’d saved enough money, a 21-year-old Stanford made the move to San Francisco, and immediately opened a brothel at 693 O’Farrell St. in the Tenderloin.
+“Madaming is the sort of thing that happens to you,” Stanford wrote in her 1966 autobiography, The Lady of the House.
+“Like getting a battlefield commission or becoming the dean of women at Stanford University.”

 Sponsored

-It took Stanford five attempts to win a seat, but she was dogged in her determination to win, once noting, "We sinners never give up."
+It took Stanford six attempts to win a seat, but she was dogged in her determination to win, once noting, “We sinners never give up.”
 Once in office, she successfully held onto her position, and her ongoing popularity led to her being elected mayor in 1976.
-After her decision to retire in 1980, in a beautiful gesture, the council insisted on naming her "Vice Mayor For Life."
+After her decision to retire in 1980, in a beautiful gesture, the council insisted on naming her “Vice Mayor For Life.”

 Stanford is best remembered for her indomitable spirit and seemingly invincible ability to always come out on top.
 “If you are being run out of town," she once said, "get in front of the crowd and make it look like a parade.”